algokittens/arc69/README.md

 ## Abstract

 The goal of these conventions is to make it simpler for block explorers, wallets, exchanges, marketplaces, and more generally, client software to display the properties of a given ASA.
 This ARC differs from ARC3 by focusing on optimization for fetching of digital media, as well as the use of onchain metadata.
-This onchain metadata can be mutable if the manager address is retained, or immutable if the manager address is removed.
+This onchain metadata can be mutable if the manager address is included, or immutable if the manager address is removed.

 ## Specification